Inez Dickens: New York Assembly

 In 2016, Assemblyman Keith L. T. Wright, who had served in the Assembly for over 25 years, announced he would run to succeed long-time Congressman Charlie Rangel.
 However, his campaign was unsuccessful, losing to state Senator Adriano Espaillat in a very close race.
 While Wright had the opportunity to again run for his Assembly seat, he had promised not to, and instead retired to the private sector.

 As a result, Dickens, term-limited at the end of 2017 in the Council, was selected to run for the seat.
 She was unopposed in the primary, and won the general election against Republican Heather Tarrant by a 93% to 7% margin.
 Dickens was sworn into her first term in the Assembly on January 1, 2017.
 State Senator Bill Perkins, who held Dickens' council seat until 2005, was elected to replace her in 2017.

-A new purportedly grassroots non-profit organization, "New York 4 Harlem", that actively solicited donations of $500 to $5,000 was reported in 2018 to allegedly have been a front for Dickens and three other Harlem elected officials.
+A "grassroots" non-profit organization, "New York 4 Harlem", solicited donations of $500 to $5,000 and was reported in 2018 to have been a front for Dickens and three other Harlem elected officials.

 In addition, a flyer organizing a free bus trip to Albany for a conference organized by the NY State Assn. of Black and Puerto Rican Legislators with the New York 4 Harlem's name on it featured a picture of Dickens and the three other officials.
 Nonprofit organizations (501c3 organizations) except 501c4 organizations are not allowed to take part in campaign activity.
 The contact person for the event was a staffer working in the office of one of the other three legislators.

-Dickens is one of the wealthiest members of the Assembly, with an estimated net worth of $2.1 million.
+Dickens was the wealthiest member of the Assembly in 2014, with an estimated net worth of $2.1 million.
+She is the owner of 201 West 139th street estimated value $50 million.